 My lack of faith comes from multiple telltale signs of civic waste.
 Apparently, the ‘design team’ visited other funiculars around the world.
 Quebec City has a famous funicular, which provides access to probably the most famous of Fairmont hotels, the Chateau Frontenac.
 Yet the Edmonton crew went international.
 Did they go to Paris and spend at least three working days, or did they go to multiple other locations?
 I bet they went to Switzerland, where they ordered the railcars from.
 How many employees went on this ‘fact finding’ mission?
 Where are the real journalists to examine this?
 I am merely a blogger.

-A quick digression: I am aware that a rep from the Edmonton Zoo went to Japan to examine a single piece of anti-bird-collision glass for thirty thousand dollars.
+A quick digression: I am aware that an executive from the Edmonton Zoo went to Japan to examine a single piece of anti-bird-collision glass that cost thirty thousand dollars.
 The cost cited is for the glass alone.
 I am not going to comment on whether the glass was worth that price to save some birds, but did the zookeeper need to see it on the Japanese factory production floor?
 Is this type of travel the norm for municipal bureaucrats?

-Beyond providing River Valley access, Madeleine also says that the funicular will provide opportunity for “quiet reflection.”
-I cite this part of her November 2nd Metro piece to emphasize that every buzz word possible has been thrown at this project.
+Beyond providing River Valley access, the reporter also says that the funicular will provide opportunity for “quiet reflection.”
+I cite this part of the piece to emphasize that every buzz word possible has been thrown at this project.
 How will a piece of public transit infrastructure be able to provide quiet reflection?

 Now the good part, or the bad part, depending on whether you value taxpayer money, is that this expensive piece of civic infrastructure will be completely free of charge, with no user fees.
 My intuition is that the City fears that the funicular will be as empty as the LRT on a Tuesday night, if it is not completely free.
 Perhaps they think that a $2 user fee would be discouraging.
 If that is the case, then how much do people really want this funicular?

 And so the $34 million is for construction only.
 How much will it cost to operate per year?
-I honestly think that free dedicated cabs or Ubers, running 24/7 from the top of the hill to the bottom, ad infinitum, would be substantially cheaper than this piece of virtue-signalling rail and steel, which has already bulldozed trees and is a visual blight to those who have valued the protection (up to now) of the river valley slopes.
+I honestly think that free dedicated cabs or Ubers, running 24/7 from the top of the hill to the bottom, ad infinitum, would be substantially cheaper than this project, which has already bulldozed trees and is a visual blight to those who have valued the protection (up to now) of the river valley slopes.

 This funicular will connect to the boardwalk, which is notoriously empty (ironically, that is one reason why Karly and I like it so much).
 I fear that no one will use the funicular, but then, that would mean that my cherished boardwalk would remain untarnished.
 Really it will just be a free perk to the guests of the Fairmont, and yet that company did not contribute, and those guests have money.